ahjiej/ahjiej/README.md

 - 👋 Hi everyone, I’m @ahjiej
-- 🏗️ I am a Solutions Architect based in France
+- 🏗️ I am a Platform Engineering & Architecture Manager based in France
-- 👀 I’m interested in many things, but I am on GitHub because I am learning full-stack engineering
+- 👀 I’m interested in many things, I am on GitHub mainly because I am curious and want to keep learning software skills
-- 🌱 I’m currently following the full-stack engineering career path on Codecademy.com, along with other courses around DevOps
+- 🌱 I’m currently following the back-end and full-stack engineering career paths on Codecademy.com, along with other courses around DevOps
 - 🚀 When I feel ready, I will start a project :-)

 <!---